lee1258561/CP_final/README.md

 ```
 python generate.py --input_dir YOUR_INPUT_DIR [--warp]
 ```
-and the result will be under results/
+and the result will be under `results/`

-You are also willing to experiment with different parameter for Harris Corner Detector, SIFT Extraction & Matching, and RANSAC.
+You are also welcome to experiment with different parameter for Harris Corner Detector, SIFT Extraction & Matching, and RANSAC.
 All available parameters can be modified by changing the variable under `src/config.py`.
 After modifying and saving this file, you can run the same command above with your custom parameter.